matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 of the receipt.
 There may be a small backwards compatibility benefit to this, but it seems clearer to put it as part of the URL.

-Similarly, instead of adding a new receipt type, the read status of each thread in a room could be added to the body of the `m.read.private` receipt.
+Instead of encoding the thread ID as an integral part of the receipt, the read threads could be added to the body of the receipt.
 This could cause data integrity issues if multiple clients attempt to update the receipt without first reading it.

-Instead of adding the thread ID as a new path part, it could be  encoded as a suffix on the receipt, e.g. `m.thread.read.private-$abcd`.
-This has the benefit of not changing the current receipt mechanisms, but seems sub-par and requires additional parsing of opaque identifiers.

 ## Security considerations

-There is potential for abuse by allowing clients to specify a unique `context`.
+There is potential for abuse by allowing clients to specify a unique `threadId`.
-A mitigation could be to ensure that it is the related event of the thread, ensuring that each thread only has a single context.
+A mitigation could be to ensure that the receipt is related to an event of the thread, ensuring that each thread only has a single receipt.

 ## Future extensions